wolfSSL/wolfssh/README.md

 To use the key generation function in wolfSSH, wolfSSL will need to be configured with keygen: `--enable-keygen`.

-When using X.509 certificates for user authentication, wolfSSL must not be built without TLS enabled. wolfSSH uses wolfSSL's certificate manager system for X.509, including OCSP lookups.
+When using X.509 certificates for user authentication, wolfSSL must be built with TLS enabled. wolfSSH uses wolfSSL's certificate manager system for X.509, including OCSP lookups.
 To allow OCSP, add `--enable-ocsp` to the wolfSSL configure.